0xairdropfarmer/krisssite/content/posts/2019-01-02-10-react-native-calendar-component-example-project-4.md

 Hope, this article helps you get the quick summary of popular React Native calendar components out there to use in your React Native project.
 The Calendar components are not only limited to modal Calendar interface to pick dates but also scrollable, swippable, draggable, customizable components.
 Some of the components like Heat map and week view are particularly unique which will provide a new taste to any react native app.
 Make sure to go through every package before selecting the best one for your project.
 Each package has its own unique and problem-solving features.
 So, if you are in need of the simple, highly customizable, dynamic, and unique Calendar components, make sure to remember this article.

-In order to get back to this article easily, don\'t forget to bookmark and spread the word to the internet by sharing through Twitter, Facebook, etc.
+In order to get back to this article easily, don't forget to bookmark and spread the word to the internet by sharing through Twitter, Facebook, etc.